twentyfortysix/Easy-peasy/readme.txt

 1. Screenshot of the version 0.5

 == Change log ==

+= 0.9.5.8 =
+* NEW - Bootstrap3 menu (walker) generates "proper" Bootstrap 3 menu HTML element structure..
+You have to have the Boostrap base theme or load Bootstrap css, js your self!
+(Walker credits goes to: Edward McIntyre)

+= 0.9.5.7 =
+* minor bug fix

+= 0.9.5.6 =
+ * NEW - Spanish translation (Translated by <a href="http://www.webhostinghub.com/" target="_blank">WebHostingHub</a> )

+= 0.9.5.5 =
+ * NEW - date control brick (compatible for wp 3.7+)

+= 0.9.5.4 =
+ * NEW - Czech translation .. wanna translate it to your language.. go ahead :)

+= 0.9.5.3 =
+ * added sorting by meta (new meta key filed)

+= 0.9.5.2 =
+ * FIX - If the Easy widget gets no content it will not output any surrounding scafold (div) whatsoever.
+In other words the empty result will produce no HTML, nothing.

+= 0.9.5.1 =
+ * FIX - VIEW > Feautured image box had wrong input validation which adds the http:// string into the value.

+= 0.9.5 =
+ * NEW - the featured image brick has new link type "url".
+The featured image can be link to ither image sizes, linked to post/page, custum field value or one defined url.

+= 0.9.4.9 =
+ * FIX - classes for each post did not held proper post ID
+ * FIX - VIEW > link to archive. in the case where there were no more posts than actually shown the WP_error rised up and has not been held properly.

+= 0.9.4.8 =
+ * NEW - CONTROL - Hierarchy based; has new choice "Do not list up top level pages"
+ * FIX - typo in "f2046_id_cleaner_to_string" function

+= 0.9.4.7 =
+ * NEW - the brick calling excerpt (VIEW>Content>Excerpt) does not work as expected.
+In order to make it work I made a small hack so that the more link is present.

 = 0.9.4.6 =
  * FIX a small fix on line 893, nothing cruicial